BoldGrid/boldgrid-staging/readme.txt

 == Changelog ==

-= 1.1.5 In progress =
+= 1.1.3 =
 * New feature:	JIRA WPB-2037	Added capability for auto-updates by BoldGrid API response.

-= 1.1.4 =
-* Bug fix:		JIRA WPB-2074	When staging a theme, theme framework widgets are not created.

-= 1.1.3 =
 * Testing:		JIRA WPB-2046	Tested on WordPress 4.5.3.

 = 1.1.2 =